 The University of Illinois at Chicago is a major research university located in the heart of one of the world’s greatest cities.
 As Chicago’s only public research university, UIC is an integral part of the educational, technological and cultural fabric of Chicago.
 UIC is recognized as one of the most ethnically rich and culturally diverse universities in America.
 The university has 15 academic colleges where students are able to study fields ranging from the health sciences, business, engineering and education, to liberal arts and sciences, urban planning, and architecture, design and the arts.

 About The John Marshall Law School

 The John Marshall Law School, founded in 1899, is an independent law school located in the heart of Chicago’s legal, financial and commercial districts.
-The 2018 U.S. News & World Report’s American’s Best Graduate Schools ranks John Marshall’s Lawyering Skills Program 5th, its Trial Advocacy Program 13th, and its Intellectual Property Law Program 19th in the nation.
+The 2019 U.S. News & World Report’s American’s Best Graduate Schools ranks John Marshall’s Legal Writing Program 6th, its Trial Advocacy Program 20th, and its Intellectual Property Law Program 15th in the nation.
 Since its inception, John Marshall has been a pioneer in legal education and has been guided by a tradition of diversity, innovation, access and opportunity.

 What people are saying

 Al Bowman, Executive Director of the Illinois Board of Higher Education and former president of Illinois State University: “UIC and John Marshall Law School are exemplary institutions with similar guiding principles to provide access and opportunity for students who are underserved, who are first generation, and who may not follow a traditional path to higher education.
 This new partnership provides innovative and expanded opportunities for students in Illinois who are seeking an affordable professional law degree from a public university in the heart of Chicago.